-Commencing with, and including, the January 1996 election of directors by the members of the corporation, five (5) directors shall be elected in each odd-numbered year, and six (6) directors shall be elected in each even-numbered year.
-Each director shall be elected to hold office for a twoyear term and until his or her successor has been duly elected and qualified.
-In order to facilitate the transition to the foregoing election structure, at the first meeting of the board of directors of this corporation after the January 1995 election, the board shall select, in a manner agreed upon by the board, six (6) of its members who will serve one (1) year terms (until the 1996 election) and five (5) of its members who will serve two (2) year terms (until the 1997 election).
-If the number of total directors of this corporation changes, the number of directors who will be elected in oddnumbered and even-numbered years will be adjusted to make such numbers as nearly equal as possible.
+Five (5) directors shall be elected in each odd-numbered year, and six (6) directors shall be elected in each even-numbered year.
+Each director shall be elected to hold office for a two-year term and until his or her successor has been duly elected or appointed.
+If the number of total directors of this corporation changes, the number of directors who will be elected in odd-numbered and even-numbered years will be adjusted to make such numbers as nearly equal as possible.

 SECTION 1.
 POWERS

-(a) General corporate powers.
-Subject to the provisions of the California Nonprofit Corporation Law and any limitations in the articles of incorporation and these bylaws relating to action required to be approved by the members, the business and affairs of the corporation shall be managed, and all corporate powers shall be exercised, by or under the direction of the board of directors.
+- General corporate powers.
+The business and affairs of the corporation shall be managed, and all corporate powers shall be exercised, by or under the direction of, the board of directors.

-(iv) Borrow money and incur indebtedness on behalf of the corporation and cause to be executed and delivered for the corporation’s purposes, in the corporate name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, hypothecations, and other evidences of debt and securities.
+- Borrow money and incur indebtedness on behalf of the corporation and cause to be executed and delivered documentation for such purposes, in the corporate name.

 SECTION 2.
 NUMBER AND QUALIFICATION OF DIRECTORS